 Five of the best editing apps are available on both iOS and Android: KineMaster, VN, Adobe Rush, CapCut and PowerDirector.
 Another three excellent apps are only available on iOS: LumaFusion, CTpro and iMovie.

 Apple’s iOS dominates mojo because it is easier for developers to create an app for a consistent platform (iOS gets a major update about once a year) compared with the wide range of versions of Android.
-Some older Android smartphones struggle with editing apps.
+Do note that some older Android smartphones struggle with editing apps.

 Costs vary depending on the app’s business model.
 KineMaster requires a subscription to remove the watermark.
 It is GBP 3.49 a month or GBP 18.49 a year.
 If you are happy to see the watermark on your videos, then KineMaster is free.
 KineMaster have scores of useful video tutorials at their YouTube site.